Battle of Káty: Prelude

 The Ban of Croatia placed the Grammont infantry brigade in Káty, and the Ottinger cavalry division in the Káty forest.

 In the battle, Perczel could count on 29 1/2 (+ ?) infantry companies, 618 (+ ?) horses, and 24 cannons.
 This means 5,372 (+ ?) soldiers.
-Did not participate directly 26 infantry companies 456 (+ ?) horses, and 6 cannons.
+26 infantry companies, 456 (+ ?) horses, and 6 cannons did not participate directly.
 This means 2,926 (+ ?) soldiers.
 A significant part of Perczel's troops were composed of weak volunteer and national guard troops on foot and on horseback.

 Only about half of Jelačić's army corps, mostly the cavalry, was present on the battlefield on 7 June 1849: ? infantry companies, 26 cavalry companies, as well as 12 cannons.
 This means 3,958 soldiers and 3,850 horses.
-Did not participate 30 infantry companies, 2 cavalry companies (359 horses), and 6 cannons.
+30 infantry companies, 2 cavalry companies (359 horses), and 6 cannons did not participate.
 This means 4196 soldiers.

 Battle

 The Gál brigade arrived first to the future battlefield, where after a short cannonade, retreated, waiting for Perczel's troops to arrive.
 Perczel arrived between 4.00 and 5.00 a.m. in front of the Káty forest, and immediately ordered his artillery to deploy and shoot at the Austrian outposts from the wood.
 At the beginning Lieutenant General Ferenc Ottinger responded only with a cavalry battery, positioning there three cavalry companies to protect the guns, while, behind the forest, far from Perczel's eyes, he organized the rest of his troops to attack.